adivyas99/Personalized-ChatBot-for-Older-people/README.md

 • Highly competetive logics

 • Hold on!
-So many things are currently pending
+As many things are currently pending so wait for next updates!

 NOTE: The project is under construction so dont underestimate its power!✌🏻 Also, We are not uploaded the dataset due to big size of it!